chessboards/youtube-subscription-manager/README.md

     - Could this have been the result of your internet connection at the time?

     - Have you selected the correct brand account?

+* Google services like Youtube comments, Google classroom aren't working!

+    - Visit the pinned issue under Issues at the top of the page.
+There you will find instructions.
 # Upcoming??

 * Webcrawl option for export if xml download button breaks (v2)